What is the Original Individual Private School Tuition Tax Credit?

 Does AZTO make any special distributions?

 AZTO allows a student to participate in the tuition tax credit program up to a year prior to a student’s attendance at a participating private school.
-Please note a kindergarten student must be age 5 by January 1st of their kindergarten school year to be tax credit eligible.
-If a student will be receiving any donor recommended contributions the year prior, a 2017-18 approved application must be on file with AZTO.
-The pending awards will not be released to the school until the 2018-19 school year and only after a 2018-19 application has been additionally submitted and approved for the student.
-The first distribution of the new school year is in July.
+Please note, a kindergarten student must be age 5 by January 1st of their kindergarten school year to be eligible for any of Arizona’s tax credit programs.
+Any potential awards will not be released to the school until the 2019-20 school year and only after a 2019-20 application has been submitted and approved for the student.
+The first distribution of the new school year is typically in July.

 May a student receive funds from two or more school tuition organizations?